Is Therapy-Speak Ruining Our Relationships?

 Advertisement

-Many were shocked by the seeming coldness of Dr. Brandolini's video, but it's just one example of a communication trend that has been brewing for some time.
-In the past few years, social media has been flooded with videos, posts, and memes that extol the virtues of this kind of jargonistic pathologizing.
+Many were shocked by the seeming coldness of Brandolini's video but it's just one example of a communication trend that has been brewing for some time.
+In the past few years, social media has been flooded with videos, posts and memes that extol the virtues of this kind of jargonistic pathologising.

-In the wake of a much-needed increase in accessibility to therapy and therapists in the digital age, a whole new communication system is beginning to form.
-We are encouraged to "set boundaries" and "hold space" and "reject toxicity."
-We are taught to look out for things such as "gaslighting," "narcissism," and "love bombing" in our relationships.
-All healthy things, of course.
-But what happens when these phrases and terms begin to creep into the language we use in our everyday relationships?
-The "rise of therapy-speak," Katy Waldman called it in a 2021 New Yorker piece.
-Dr. Brandolini's video is a prime example of therapy-speak in action.

-As with most things that have evolved in the age of social media, therapy-speak is the product of a lack of nuance.
-"Social media boils down very complex situations and conversations into 30-second soundbites," says Lauren Cook, PsyD, clinical psychologist.
-"In reality, conversations would be at least 30 minutes probably — not 30 seconds."

 “